prashilw/prashilw/README.md

-# 👋 Hi, I'm Prashil W — SAP Fiori Architect & Full-Stack Developer
+# 👋 Hi, I'm Prashil Wasnik — SAP Fiori Architect & Full-Stack Developer

 Welcome to my GitHub profile!
 As a passionate SAP Fiori Architect, I specialize in delivering robust enterprise solutions using SAPUI5, RAP, BOPF, and ABAP.
 Alongside my expertise in the SAP ecosystem, I am seasoned in Java, J2EE, and modern web frameworks like Struts and Spring.